 Mitochondria play key roles in the processes that can lead to neurodegeneration and diseases like Alzheimer’s or Parkinson’s, a review of published studies into mitochondria-associated neurodegeneration found.
-The review also ...
+The review also suggested ...
 Read more

 A study led by researchers at Washington University School of Medicine and Albert Einstein College of Medicine found a new route to correct dysfunctional mitochondria.
-The scientists designed small compounds that could ...
+The scientists designed small compounds that could help ...
 Read more

-A Finnish study of a modified Atkins diet, a popular high‐fat/low‐carbohydrate diet, in a small group of people with mitochondrial myopathy (MM) and progressive external ophthalmoplegia (PEO) found the diet induced progressive muscle pain ...
+A Finnish study of a modified Atkins diet, a popular high‐fat/low‐carbohydrate diet, in a small group of people with mitochondrial myopathy (MM) and progressive external ophthalmoplegia (PEO) found the diet induced progressive muscle pain and ...
 Read more